 - When the ribs are sticky and a dark brown colour, take them off the barbecue and serve.
 There you have your delicious barbecue ribs.
 Enjoy!

 Have you tried out this recipe?
 Let us know your thoughts by commenting on our Facebook page.
-And if your oven or barbecue needs a good scrub after all that cooking – give Ovenclean a call or go online to request a free quote!
+If your oven or barbecue needs a good scrub after all that cooking, call us on 0800 840 7127, or complete our online form for your free quote.